JorbFreire/my-work/README.md

 ## What it works for

-This project runs a website build to display some project that I build or worked on.
+This project runs a website built to display some projects that I build or worked on.
-I decide to put this online on an personal website just to make it easier to send to people on short and more friendly url's, but once it's been done I shall probabily improve it a lot as a project it self and use to centralize the pratice of new libraries and techniques in the future.
+I shall probably improve it a lot as a project itself and use it to centralize the practice of new libraries and techniques in the future.

 ## Wanna custom and use it for yourself?